fluffy-factory/toolbox/docs/scss/forms/input.md

 <Input-Password></Input-Password>

 :::tip
-Work with the same design of Material and Custom input
+Works with the same design of Material and Custom input
 :::

 :::warning
-For optimal operation add [ShowPassword.js](/javascript/forms/showpassword.html)
+To have the best results, add [ShowPassword.js](/javascript/forms/showpassword.html)
 :::

 ```html